davilb64/davilb64/README.md

 - 👋 Hi, I’m Davi Lopes
 - 👀 I’m interested in programming and technology
-- 🌱 I’m currently learning Python and Front-end
+- 🌱 I’m currently learning c
 - 💞️ I’m looking to collaborate on different projects
 - 📫 How to reach me: davilopesbrito64@gmail.com or (61) 9 9883-2006
 - 😄 Pronouns: He/ Him